Dimension-agnostic inference using cross U-statistics: One-sample mean testing

-where $\{\xi_i\}_{i=1}^d \overset{i.i.d.}{\sim} N(0,1)$.
-In other words, $U_{\text{mean}}$ behaves like a sum of independent random variables in large samples.
-This observation together with the central limit theorem suggests that the distribution of $U_{\text{mean}}$ can be further approximated by a normal distribution as $d \rightarrow \infty$ when $\sigma_k$ are properly bounded (so that each variable does not contribute too much).
+\textbf{A heuristic explanation of why $U_{\mathrm{mean}}$ has different behavior.} Before presenting our approach that alleviates the aforementioned issues, we briefly elaborate on why the asymptotic behavior of $U_{\mathrm{mean}}$ may differ in different regimes.
+For the sake of simplicity, assume that $X$ is centered and has a diagonal covariance matrix with $d$ elements $\{\sigma_1^2,\ldots,\sigma_d^2 \}$.
+Then, for a fixed $d$, the asymptotic theory of degenerate U-statistics \citep{lee1990u} shows $nU_{\mathrm{mean}} \approx \sum_{k=1}^d \sigma_k^2 (\xi_k^2 - 1)$, where $\{\xi_i\}_{i=1}^d \overset{i.i.d.}{\sim} N(0,1)$.
+In other words, $U_{\mathrm{mean}}$ behaves like a sum of independent random variables in large samples.
+This observation together with the central limit theorem suggests that the distribution of $U_{\mathrm{mean}}$ can be further approximated by a normal distribution as $d \rightarrow \infty$ when $\sigma_k$ are properly bounded (so that each variable does not contribute too much).
 Indeed this boundedness condition is crucial for the normal approximation.
-In the extreme case where only one of $\{\sigma_1,\ldots,\sigma_d\}$, let's say $\sigma_1$, is positive, it is clear that the asymptotic behavior of $U_{\text{mean}}$ is dominated by $\sigma_1^2 (\xi_1^2 - 1)$ and the resulting distribution is never close to Gaussian even if $d \rightarrow \infty$.
-In general the limiting distribution of $U_{\text{mean}}$ is essentially determined by the (unknown) covariance structure of $X$, which is hard to estimate, especially in high dimensional settings.
-Of course, our explanation here is informal but we hope that it conveys our message that a valid inference based on $U_{\text{mean}}$ is quite challenging in high-dimensions.
+In the extreme case where only one of $\{\sigma_1,\ldots,\sigma_d\}$, let's say $\sigma_1$, is positive, it is clear that the asymptotic behavior of $U_{\mathrm{mean}}$ is dominated by $\sigma_1^2 (\xi_1^2 - 1)$ and the resulting distribution is never close to Gaussian even if $d \rightarrow \infty$.
+In general the limiting distribution of $U_{\mathrm{mean}}$ is essentially determined by the (unknown) covariance structure of $X$, which is hard to estimate, especially in high dimensional settings.
+Of course, our explanation here is informal but we hope that it conveys our message that a valid inference based on $U_{\mathrm{mean}}$ is quite challenging in high-dimensions.

 1em